FEATURED ONLINE MBA PROGRAMS

 - Sales Managers – Connecticut has the second-highest concentration of these professionals

-- General and Operational Managers – Connecticut offers the third-highest average salary for these professionals
+- General and Operational Managers – Connecticut offers the third-highest average income for these professionals

 The skills you learn as part of a relevant bachelor’s or MBA program will give you the qualifications necessary to be competitive in Connecticut's business marketplace.